IRSN/bever/README.md

 model.
 These tasks are left to the **revdbayes** package or to some other MCMC sampler as can be implemented by using **JAGS** or **Stan**.
 The **bever** package aims at producing some classical results or plots such as Return Level tables or plots.
-Its goal is to allow a comparison of the frequentist and Bayesian inference methods when applied to EV models.
+Its main goal is to allow a comparison of the frequentist and Bayesian inference methods when applied to EV models.

 The name **bever** relates to **B**ayes **E**xtreme-**V**alue.
 In some modern or ancient European languages, the word relates to the *river*